Kingsford-Group/llchic/README.md

 # Usage

-The whole Long Range Contact Correction module are divided into two parts.
+The whole Long Range Contact Correction module is divided into two parts.
 The first part is for estimating genomic distribution distance, base calling errrors and re-alignment ambiguous read pairs (read pairs with secondary alignments).
 The script used is LRCC_part_1.py.

 Here is an example: